bertrand-deriv/boxFixer-agent/README.md

 1. Clone the repo and go to its directory
 2. Install required packages. `pip install -r requirements.txt`
-3. Make sure you have all the env variables in `.env` file
+3. Make sure you have all the env variables in `.env` file.
+You just need 2 secrets as mentioned below
 4. Run `python3 agent.py run-agent`

 ## How to contribute: